 - To develop recommendations for strengthening the existing system for planning the supply of vocational education and training in light of the experiences gained.

-- To disseminate the project’s results and experiences concerning sector barriers and other forms of barrieres for forward-looking planing of the supply of education as well the use of methods and tools for cross-cutting identification of demand for new types of skills.
+- To disseminate the project’s results and experiences concerning sector barriers and other forms of barriers for forward-looking planning of the supply of education as well the use of methods and tools for cross-cutting identification of demand for new types of skills.

 The project was concluded with a catalogue that describes methods for identification of future skill requirements with a view to turning them into education targets.
 The methods are described with inspiration from foreign experiences.
 Only methods that are believed to be of interest in a Danish education and training context are included in the catalogue.